meteorhacks/flow-components/README.md

 We can use Mixins to extend the functionalities for the component.
 But we can't use that to extend the user interface.
 That's where we can use nested components.

-There is no special UI for that, but you can create a component which uses few other components inside that.
+There is no special APIs for that.
+But you can create a component which uses few other components inside that.

 You can also accept an component name from the `props` and render that.
 For an example, let's say we are building a loading component.
 So, we can allow to customize the loading spinner.
 Here is is: